Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Numerical experiments on GP regression

 \section{Numerical experiments on GP regression}

 In this section we benchmark EFGP, the proposal of this paper, in four ways.
-Section~\ref{s:conv} tests the accuracy and scaling of EFGP itself; Section~\ref{s:comp} compares the run-time vs accuracy tradeoffs for EFGP against those of three state-of-the-art other methods; Section~\ref{s:co2} demonstrates EFGP in a real 2D data application; finally Section~\ref{s:big} tests the scaling of EFGP for massive data sizes $N$ (up to a billion) while comparing to the performance of its nearest competitor.
+Section~\ref{s:conv} tests the accuracy and scaling of EFGP itself; Section~\ref{s:comp} compares the run-time vs accuracy tradeoffs for EFGP against those of three state-of-the-art other methods; Section~\ref{s:co2} demonstrates EFGP in a real 2D data application; finally Section~\ref{s:big} tests the scaling of EFGP for massive data sizes $N$ (up to a billion) while comparing its performance to the performance of its nearest competitor.
+Our numerical experiments use one of the following two common families of kernels \cite{rasmus1}: \bi \item The squared exponential kernel with length scale $\ell$ (using $|\cdot|$ for Euclidean norm),